Cohen 1987 Gynaecomastia Classification System

 Dr Bernard Beldholm

 The Cohen classification system is a framework for categorising the severity and presentation of gynaecomastia, a condition characterised by the enlargement of male breast tissue.
 Developed by J.C.
-Cohen in 1987, this system built upon earlier models, offering recommendations for planning the most appropriate gynecomastia treatment.
+Cohen in 1987, this system built upon earlier models, offering recommendations for planning the most appropriate gynaecomastia treatment.

-By classifying gynecomastia into four distinct groups, the authors of the Cohen system sought to provide a structured approach to aid clinicians in diagnosing the condition and tailoring treatment plans for gynaecomastia based on the extent of tissue growth, skin excess, and chest contour.
+By classifying gynaecomastia into four distinct groups, the authors of the Cohen system sought to provide a structured approach to aid clinicians in diagnosing the condition and tailoring treatment plans for gynaecomastia based on the extent of tissue growth, skin excess, and chest contour.

 Illustration of the Cohen 1987 Gynaecomastia Classification System | Dr Bernard Beldholm